prazit/DConvers/readme.md

 ## Configuring

 Explain how to write the configuration files before run the DConvers application.
-All configuration files in DConvers project are in standard properties file format.
+All configuration files in DConvers project are in standard of properties file format.
 The possible values for any property is depends on the DataType of the property as described below

 | Data Type | Possible Values     | Remark                                                                                                          |